Trey Martinez Fischer

-Ferdinand Frank Fischer III (born June 6, 1970), better known as Trey Martinez Fischer, is an American politician.
+Ferdinand Frank Fischer III (born June 5, 1970), better known as Trey Martinez Fischer, is an American politician.
 He is a member of the Texas House of Representatives, and has represented the 116th district since 2019, having previously held the seat from 2001 to 2017.
 He is a member of the Democratic Party.

-He was named one of the "10 Best Legislators" by Texas Monthly magazine in both 2013 and 2015, who described him as a "soldier prepared to do battle but ready to make peace".
 The Houston Chronicle and the San Francisco Chronicle named him one of the "20 Latino political rising stars of 2012", placing him among those under 55, "who just might change the face of American politics over the next two decades".

 Martinez Fischer is the former chairman of the Mexican American Legislative Caucus.

 Early life and education

 Martinez Fischer was born and raised in San Antonio, Texas.
 He graduated from Oliver Wendell Holmes High School.
 He received his Bachelor of Arts from the University of Texas at San Antonio, and in 1994 was selected to study as a National Urban Fellow.
 He is a graduate of Baruch College of Public Affairs in New York City, and the University of Texas School of Law.